 The IAS invites associate professors to self-nominate for these promotion cohorts.
 We ask them to take seriously the commitment to come up for promotion in the year specified.
 Selected participants will commit to providing two brief status updates on their progress toward promotion preparation over the course of the year and promise to attend Cohort meetings and prepare feedback for Cohort colleagues.

 Selected participants will be required to sign agreements to provide status updates on progress toward promotion preparation, attend Cohort meetings, and prepare feedback for Cohort members.
-Cohort members who do not uphold the terms of the agreement as described above may be asked to leave the Cohort program and forfeit the balance of the research funds.
+Cohort members who do not uphold the terms of the agreement as described above may be asked to leave the Cohort program.

 How to apply